izak/izak.github.io/_posts/2015-08-27-repairing-the-mppt-2.md

 If the only problem is the blown DC-DC stage, I should be able to get it working by temporarily driving it from an external power supply.
 So this is what I did.
-Only problem was, the various 12V SLA batteries I have are all completely destroyed, so I had to resort to using a vehicle battery.
+Only problem was, the various 12V SLA batteries I have standing around the house are all completely destroyed, so I had to resort to using a vehicle battery.
 At least this meant it came with built-in loads: Vehicle lights.

 Here then, if you will excuse the horrible Wikus-van-der-Merwe South African accent, a short video of my test.